3redronin/mu-server/README.md

 # mu-server

-Experimental web server, very much under construction
+A modern Java web server, based on Netty.
+Currently in beta.

 ## Principles